OofMon2301/2023-UNI-Vault/2023/Semester 2 2023/MATH1051/Lecture Notes 2008/Chapter 3 - Matrices and Linear Transformations.md

 \end{pmatrix}
 \end{align}
 $$
-## 3.2 Transformations of the plane
+## 3.2 Transformations of the Plane

 In computer graphics there is often a need to transform a set of points, or a figure, that appears on the screen.
 For example, moving the figure to another part of the screen, rotating the figure about a central point, reflecting the figure in a line, scaling the figure to a new size, or shooting at moving things.